jaspock/tpln2324/docs/index.md

     wget --mirror --no-parent --convert-links --page-requisites https://jaspock.github.io/tpln2324

-Please note that the content will change throughout the course.
+Please note that the content may change throughout the course.

 The course has three blocks: